xrdocs/cloud-scale-networking/_tutorials/ncs5500-urpf.md

 </pre>
 </div>

-Note: depending on the version running, the options could be different and actually the opposite of "disable", be attentive at what is availabe in the CLI.
+Note: depending on the version running, the options could be different and actually could be the opposite of "disable", be attentive at what is availabe in the CLI.
 {: .notice--info}

-With the optimization disabled and after the reload of the line cards or system, we have now:
+With the optimization disabled and after the line cards / system reload, we have now:

 ![disable-optimizations.jpg]({{site.baseurl}}/images/disable-optimizations.jpg)

-Important: with such mode, it will no longer be possible to support a full internet view (v4+v6 or v4-only).
+Important: with such mode, it will no longer be possible to handle a full internet view (v4+v6 or v4-only).
 {: .notice--info}

 The configuration can now be applied on the interfaces: